Beuth-Erdelt/DBMS-Benchmarker/README.md

 For more informations, see a [basic example](#basic-usage), take a look at help for a full list of [options](docs/Options.md#command-line-options-and-configuration) or take a look at a [demo report](docs/Report-example-tpch.pdf).

 The code uses several Python modules, in particular <a href="https://github.com/baztian/jaydebeapi" target="_blank">jaydebeapi</a> for handling DBMS.
-This module has been tested with Brytlyt, Citus, Clickhouse, DB2, Exasol, Kinetica, MariaDB, MariaDB Columnstore, MemSQL, Mariadb, MonetDB, MySQL, OmniSci, Oracle DB, PostgreSQL, SQL Server and SAP HANA.
+This module has been tested with Brytlyt, Citus, Clickhouse, DB2, Exasol, Kinetica, MariaDB, MariaDB Columnstore, MemSQL, Mariadb, MonetDB, MySQL, OmniSci, Oracle DB, PostgreSQL, SingleStore, SQL Server and SAP HANA.

 ## Basic Usage

 The following very simple use case runs the query `SELECT COUNT(*) FROM test` 10 times against one local MySQL installation.
-As a result we obtain the execution times as a csv file, as a series plot and as a bloxplot.
+As a result we obtain an interactive dashboard to inspect timing aspects.

+### Configuration

 We need to provide
 * a [DBMS configuration file](docs/Options.md#connection-file), e.g. in `./config/connections.config`